veox/python3-krakenex/README.rst

 The code is simple and documented in docstrings.

-You can also view it online_, or generate your own with ``sphinx`` in ``doc``.
+You can also view the documentation online_, or generate your own with ``sphinx`` in ``doc``.

 For a list of public/private API methods, see